What is a hormonal assessment for women or men?

 • You are experiencing unexplained weight loss.

-This clinical examination therefore allows future parents to validate any absence of hormonal imbalance which could hinder the conception of their baby.
+This clinical examination therefore allows future parents to confirm any absence of hormonal imbalance which could hinder the conception of their baby.

-How is the hormonal assessment carried out in women and men?
+How is the hormonal balance examination carried out in women and men?

-Rest assured: carrying out a hormonal assessment is quick and easy!
-For women, this test often consists of a blood test to be taken at the start of the follicular phase, between the 3rd day and the 4th day of the period.
-This is when we can precisely measure certain female hormones or female sex hormones.
+Rest assured: performing a hormonal assessment is quick and easy!
+For women, this test often involves a blood sample taken at the beginning of the follicular phase, between the 3rd and 4th day of menstruation.
+This is when certain female hormones or sex hormones can be accurately measured.

-These samples are frequently taken in clinics, but can also be taken at home or in hospital.
-You generally do not need to make an appointment to have your exams.
-Just go directly to the laboratory with your prescription.
-For some dosages, however, you may need to fast or perform the test at specific times of the day.
+These samples are often taken in clinics, but can also be performed at home or in the hospital.
+You generally don't need to make an appointment to have your tests done.
+Simply go directly to the lab with your prescription.
+For some tests, however, you may need to fast or perform the test at specific times of the day.

-Urine analysis, less common, is just as simple and painless.
+Urine analysis, which is less common, is just as simple and painless.
 You will then receive the results within a few hours or days.

-If the subject of male fertility interests you, discover our article: Until what age is a man fertile?
+If you are interested in the topic of male fertility, check out our article: Until what age is a man fertile?

 Interpretation of hormonal assessment results

-Once your hormonal assessment results have been obtained, your general practitioner or specialist doctor will interpret them.
-He will determine if your hormone levels are normal or if there are imbalances that need to be corrected.
+Once your hormone test results are available, your general practitioner or specialist will interpret them.
+They will determine whether your hormone levels are normal or if there are any imbalances that need to be addressed.

-In women, a typical fertility assessment may include the dosage of:
+In women, a typical fertility assessment may include testing for:

 • FSH (follicle-stimulating hormone);